mendess/scryfall-rs/README.md

 Scryfall makes a lot of breaking api changes, mostly because magic makes a lot of breaking changes 😅.
 Due to the strong typing of this crate, this means that sometimes code that works one day breaks the next day.
-For example, there's a [Format](./src/format.rs) enum.
+For example, there's a [`Format`][format-enum] enum.
 This enum, when deserializing, will strictly reject any format it doesn't know about.
-This means that everytime wizards adds a new format, this scryfall will start returning this new format from its API which will make your code fail at runtime.
+This means that everytime wizards adds a new format, scryfall will start returning this new format from its API which will make your code fail at runtime.

 To cope with this I've added a feature called `unknown_variants`.
-This feature adds to these troublesome enums a variant called `Unknown`, which contains the string representation of the unknown format.
+This feature adds to these troublesome enums a variant called [`Unknown`][format-unknown], which contains the string representation of the unknown format.

 This has a few pros and cons: